incom2/BOTW_Custom_Chests_Tool/README.md

 # BOTW_Custom_Chests_Tool

-Tool made in VB.Net that creates a mod for BOTW (BNP file, see https://gamebanana.com/mods/354876) with a lot of chests with objects, some of them customizable.
+Tool made in VB.Net with Visual Studio 2015 that creates a mod for BOTW (a BNP file to use with BCML mod installer) with a lot of chests with objects, some of them customizable.
+Check the mod page here: https://gamebanana.com/mods/354876

 Taken from the help text file: